 If you are traveling further out and looking for train travel across the UK, I recommend that you book at least 3-7 days in advance with Virgin Trains and if you can, get a Rail Card for discounts (usually a third off).

-2. Take a Packed Lunch to see London on a Budget
+2. Take a Packed Lunch

 As we know, London isn’t cheap and this includes food and drink.
 Have cereals with milk or a piece of toast in the morning and take a packed lunch with you during the day.
 Find a Supermarket such as Tesco or Sainsbury’s and stock up on the supplies!

 Keep water and snacks in your bag at all times, such as nuts and dried fruit.
 I once stopped for coffee and cake with a friend at a cafe near the river Thames and it set us back nearly £20 just for that!